The Platinum Card® from American Express Review 2024

 Show More Show Less

-The Platinum Card® from American Express: Review
+Is The Platinum Card® from American Express worth it?

 The Platinum Card from American Express is well worth it if you travel frequently and are dedicated enough to use more than $695 worth of benefits each year.